ahmeshaf/lemma_ce_coref/README.md

 Check out the [notebook](PleaseRunThis.ipynb)

 ## Citation
-Please use the following citation if you find this work useful.
+If you find this work useful, please use the following citation:
 ```
 @inproceedings{ahmed-etal-2023-2,
     title = "$2*n$ is better than $n^2$: Decomposing Event Coreference Resolution into Two Tractable Problems",